 Mark Chyc-Cies, vice president of strategy, planning, and IR, Gibson Energy

-Bob Power, SVP of corporate services, OTC Markets Group
+Jason Paltrowitz, director and EVP, corporate services, OTC Markets Group

-ESG best practices: Taking an integrated approach to investor expectations
+ESG best practices: Taking an integrated approach to investor expectations in the current climate

 Jonathon Ennis, AVP, senior analyst, Mackenzie Investments